ryanbrowne360/Homework7/README.md

 Installation:

 This program is very user friendly and does not require any special instructions for installation.
-As long as the user has access to a browser which enables javascript, they are able to deploy this application.
+As long as the user has access to a web browser, they are able to deploy this application.
-A recomended browser which has Javascript enabled is google chrome.
+A recomended browser would be google chrome.
 It can be downloaded here: https://www.google.ca/chrome/

 [Link to Portfolio Website](https://ryanbrowne360.github.io/PortfolioPageUpdate1/)